samuelkarani/ai-sugar/README.md

 The list tiers will be updated every month to reflect the total contributions for every individual and company. -->

 <!-- Additionally each person & company gets 144 characters to promote anything they would want. -->

-### Where you can find me

-You can reach me via email at samuel.karani@berkeley.edu

-I occasionally inhabit Twitter https://x.com/samuel_karani

 <!-- I also have an [Instagram](https://www.instagram.com/samiezkay) -->